Skip to content

 This was rejected for three reasons:

 1. It reintroduces the structure problem.
-The entire point of glossia is that encrypted email should not require special MIME structure.
-If a multipart/alternative envelope is needed, glossia has the same deployment problem as PGP — it works when the infrastructure cooperates and breaks when it doesn't.
+The entire point of glossia is that encrypted email should not require special MIME structure to be readable.
+If the canonical payload depends on a custom part surviving intact, glossia has the same deployment problem as PGP — it works when the infrastructure cooperates and breaks when it doesn't.

 2. It positions glossia as secondary.
-The multipart/alternative pattern implies that one part is the "real" content and the other is a fallback.
-This contradicts the design goal: glossia is the content.
-It is not a human-friendly wrapper around the "real" ciphertext.
+Putting the "real" payload in a custom part implies that the text/plain is just a fallback.
+This contradicts the design goal: the glossia text/plain is the content, not a human-friendly wrapper around the "real" ciphertext.

 3. Email clients flatten multipart structure unpredictably.
-Forwarding, replying, and quoting a multipart/alternative message through a chain of different email clients (Gmail, Outlook, Apple Mail, Thunderbird) produces inconsistent results.
-Parts get dropped, reordered, or converted.
-The glossia text may not survive the chain intact.
+Forwarding, replying, and quoting through a chain of different email clients (Gmail, Outlook, Apple Mail, Thunderbird) produces inconsistent results: non-text/plain parts get dropped, reordered, or converted. nostr-mail therefore keeps the authoritative payload in text/plain, which survives this reflow, and treats the accompanying text/html part as a throwaway rendering aid that can be lost without breaking decryption.

 The forwarding and reply argument